Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Experiments

-For experiments on the synthetic dataset, we set the number of samples as $n_i = 800\times (21-i)$, and generate each sample as before.
-For those on the Adult dataset, we first select $364$ samples randomly from each group, reserving them for later use in estimating the risk of each group.
-Then, we visit the remaining samples in each group \emph{once} to simulate the imbalanced setting, where the numbers of samples in $6$ groups are $26656$, $11518$, $1780$, $1720$, $998$, and $364$.
+For experiments on the first synthetic data set, we set the sample size for each group $i$ as $n_i=1000 \times (21-i)$.
+For those on the Adult data set, we first select $364$ samples randomly from each group, reserving them for later use in estimating the risk of each group.
+Then, we visit the remaining samples in each group \emph{once} to simulate the imbalanced setting, where the numbers of samples in $6$ groups are $26656$, $11519$, $1780$, $1720$, $999$, and $364$.
+In this way, $\P_i$ corresponds to the (unknown) underlying distribution from which the samples in the $i$-th group are drawn.

-Similarly, we label the Baseline mentioned in the first paragraph of Section~\ref{sec:sa:weight:grdo} as SMD($m$).
-We designate our Algorithms \ref{alg:3} and \ref{alg:4} as SMD$_\mathrm{r}$ and SMPA$_\mathrm{m}$ to highlight that the former combines SMD with random sampling and the latter one integrates SMPA and mini-batches.
-In the imbalanced setting, we will examine how the risk on each individual distribution decreases with respect to the number of iterations.
-Recall that the total number of iterations of SMD($m$), SMD$_\mathrm{r}$ and SMPA$_\mathrm{m}$ are $n_m$, $n_1$ and $n_m/2$, respectively.

-We present the risk on the individual distribution in Fig.~\ref{fig:3} and Fig.~\ref{fig:4}.
-First, we observe that our SMPA$_\mathrm{m}$ is faster than both SMD($m$) and SMD$_\mathrm{r}$ across all distributions, and finally attains the lower risk is most cases.
+On imbalanced data, we will compare SMD$_\mathrm{r}$ and SMPA$_\mathrm{m}$ with the baseline SMD($m$), and examine how the risk on each individual distribution decreases with respect to the number of iterations.
+Recall that the total number of iterations of SMD$_\mathrm{r}$, SMPA$_\mathrm{m}$ and SMD($m$) are $n_1$ $n_m/2$, and $n_m$, respectively.
+We present the experimental results on the synthetic and the Adult data sets in Fig.~\ref{fig:imbalance_synth} and Fig.~\ref{fig:imbalance_adult}, respectively.
+First, we observe that our SMPA$_\mathrm{m}$ is faster than both SMD$_\mathrm{r}$ and SMD($m$) across all distributions, and finally attains the lowest risk in most cases.
 This behavior aligns with our Theorem \ref{thm:7}, which reveals that SMPA$_\mathrm{m}$ achieves a nearly optimal rate of $O((\log m)/\sqrt{n_i})$ for all distributions $\P_i$, after $n_m/2$ iterations.
-We also note that on distribution $\P_1$, although SMD$_\mathrm{r}$ converges slowly, its final risk is the lowest, as illustrated in Fig.~\ref{fig:3:a} and Fig.~\ref{fig:4:a}.
+We also note that on distribution $\P_1$, the distribution with the most samples, although SMD$_\mathrm{r}$ converges slowly, its final risk is the lowest, as illustrated in Fig.~\ref{fig:imbalance_synth_1} and Fig.~\ref{fig:imbalance_adult_1}.
 This phenomenon is again in accordance with our Theorem \ref{thm:5}, which shows that the risk of SMD$_\mathrm{r}$ on $\P_1$ reduces at a nearly optimal $O(\sqrt{(\log m)/n_1})$ rate, after $n_1$ iterations.
-From Fig.~\ref{fig:3:i} and Fig.~\ref{fig:4:f}, we can see that the final risk of SMD($m$) on the last distribution $\P_m$ matches that of SMPA$_\mathrm{m}$.
+From Fig.~\ref{fig:imbalance_synth_20} and Fig.~\ref{fig:imbalance_adult_6}, we can see that the final risk of SMD($m$) on the last distribution $\P_m$ matches that of SMPA$_\mathrm{m}$.
 This outcome is anticipated, as they exhibit similar convergence rates of $O(\sqrt{(\log m)/n_m})$ and $O((\log m)/\sqrt{n_m})$, respectively.